sillsdev/ptx2pdf/docs/dev/Milestones.md

 wishes to defined their own attributes and used them for styling is also capable of supplying their own ```\Attributes``` list in the stylesheet, and so this should not be an issue if documented.

+However, in all of this, it is assumed to be incorrect to apply the (unique) id fields to such a list.

 One important consideration is whether there is ever a use-case for a multiply parameterised milestones at all.